 We only use non-mulesing merino wool.
 The sheep farmers we work with who are doing everything to avoid infections, like using different foods, medication and extensively inspecting the animals.
 The sheep are also bred to have shallower creases so the flies can’t lay their eggs there.

 We have decided that from 2019 on we will not be using any leather in our clothing or accessories anymore.
 From now on we will be using vegan alternatives.
+We do not use skin from exotic animals in our collections.

 Linen is a natural material that is made from the flax plant.
 The material is very strong and heat resistant.
 It absorbs well and breathes, which makes it a nice material for summer.
 The production of linen is sustainable because flax can be cultivated in a very efficient way.
 Flax can grow on poor soil using far less water than cotton.
 The flax plant also gives a lot of useful byproducts, like linseed, so that nothing of the plants is wasted in production.